Villain (2002 film): Production

 The film saw the first collaboration of Ajith and K. S. Ravikumar, with the former revealing that he was initially reluctant to work with the director in fear of a misunderstanding.
-Kiran was signed the film after the success of Gemini.
+Kiran was signed the film as the second female lead alongside Meena after the success of Gemini.
 The shooting of the film was completed in 39 days.

 Soundtrack

 The soundtrack features 7 songs composed by Vidyasagar and lyrics written by Vairamuthu.